davidebreso/gem-dev/desktop/readme.txt

   maintained with a smaller memory footprint than Pacific C's builds.

 * Icon view auto-arrange icons to match the window size.

-* Multi-tasking GEM builds are disabled by default.

 Release 3.2.4 Changes (most recent at the top) -- John Elliott
 ===============================================================================